• Skip to main content

 The traditional wooden homes on the main thoroughfare of Wat Bo Road that served as Siem Reap’s first guesthouses have mostly been demolished in recent years, replaced by concrete hotels and apartment blocks, however, Wat Bo Village is still home to some architectural treasures, old and new, and new evoking old.

 Viroth’s Villa dates to the 1960s while Viroth’s Hotel tips a hat to that period; cute Pages Rooms and Café is located in a renovated mid-century school; Banlle restaurant is set in a refashioned traditional wooden house; while Dialogue, Footprints and Miss Wong are located in remodelled shophouses.
-Khema is located in a new-ish building that’s in the French-Colonial style, while contemporary Treeline is Siem Reap’s first proper design hotel.
+Khema is located in a new-ish building in the French-Colonial style, while contemporary Treeline is Siem Reap’s first proper design hotel.

 Where to Stay in Wat Bo Village